Grange Hockey Club

 Grange Hockey Club is one of four sections of The Grange Club situated at Portgower Place in Edinburgh.
 The three other sports that can be enjoyed through the parent club are Cricket, Squash and Tennis.
+The Grange home kit is white shirts with blue shorts and blue socks and training for men at all skill levels takes place every Tuesday at St George's Girls School.

+History

 Grange Hockey Club, originally Edinburgh Northern Hockey Club, was formed in April 1905 and was one of the early hockey clubs in Scotland.
 The club first started playing at Raeburn Place in 1928 and changed its name to Grange Hockey Club in 1972.

+The ladies' section began life in 1919 as Edinburgh Western and then changed its name to Edinburgh Western Wanders in 1946, followed by another name change to Grange Western Wanderers in 1976.
+The latter won National League 2 in 1984 and 1993.
+They finally became Grange Ladies in 1999.

+The men's first team became champions of Scotland after winning the National League 1 in 1983 and further wins came in 1995, 1996, 2002, 2018 and 2019.
+The top tier was renamed the Premiership in 2020 and Grange won three more titles in 2020, 2023 and 2024.

+Teams

-With 8 men's teams, 4 ladies teams, veterans and active youth section the Grange Hockey Club is one of the largest in Scotland.
+With eight men's teams, four ladies teams, veterans and active youth section the Grange Hockey Club is one of the largest in Scotland.

-The Grange Hockey Club recently celebrated its centenary year, celebrating the 100th year of hockey being played under the Grange name since Edinburgh Northern Hockey Club amalgamated with Grange cricket club to form the modern hockey section of the club.
-The Grange home kit is white shirts with blue shorts and blue socks.

-The Men's Teams
+Men

-The 1st XI is one of the best sides in the country and regularly supplies players to the Scotland national side.
-They are the current Scottish League Champions.
-Scottish Cup Winners, and EuroHockey Trophy Champions.
+The 1st XI is one of the sides in the country and regularly supplies players to the Scotland national side.

-The 1st XI have won the Scottish Cup twice in a row in 2014 and 2015 and most recently in 2018.

-Playing in the national 1st divisions, the team continue to enjoy great success, both domestically and in European competition.

-Grange 2nd XI are usually frontrunners in Regional Central League 1, the highest division in which a club 2nd XI are permitted to play by the sport’s governing body.
-This team provides an excellent platform for young talent in the club to flourish before entering the top level in Scottish Hockey.

-Grange 3rd XI play in Regional Central League 1 as well.
-The 3s team is an experienced side with many 'Scottish Masters' representative.
-They hope to remain competitive in this division giving the Grange 2's and other second teams a run for their money.